-- 32. As per regulation 27, smoking (including vaping) of cannabis inside residence buildings is prohibited.
+- 28. Residents and their guests will refrain from alcohol/cannabis possession and/or use during welcome week.
+(C3) - 29.
+Residents and their guests must not consume alcoholic beverages or carry unsealed containers of alcoholic beverages through communal areas of the house. (ex.
+Hallways/Bathrooms/Stairwells) (C1) - 30.
+Residents and their guests must not possess more than twelve beer/coolers or 1 liter of wine/spirits (per person) at one time.
+(C1) - 31.
+Residents and their guests are not permitted to consume or promote the consumption of alcohol in a dangerous and/or excessive manner.
+Examples include but are not limited to drinking games, funnels, drinking challenges, and drinking game tables, displays/trophies.
+(C3) - 32.
+As per regulation 27, smoking (including vaping) of cannabis inside residence buildings is prohibited.
 (C4) - 33.
 Residents and their guests must not possess or consume cannabis in lounges and/or communal areas.
 (C1) - 34.
 Residents and their guests must not cook/bake with cannabis in residence.
 (C1) - 35.
 Residents and their guests are not permitted to create displays or otherwise promote the use of Cannabis.
 (C1) - 36.
 Residents must store their cannabis and store/maintain/clean paraphernalia in a manner as to not negatively impact members of the residence community or cause damage to their room.
 (Ex.
 Odor) (C2) - 37.
 Residents and their guests are not permitted to possess or grow cannabis plants in residence.
-(C2) Illegal Substances - Residents and their guests are not permitted to promote, possess, traffic, or consume any substances deemed illegal or consumed/administered in an illegal manner (ex. prescription drug misuse) under the Controlled Drugs and Substances Act of Canada.
+(C2) Illegal Substances - 38.
+Residents and their guests are not permitted to promote, possess, traffic, or consume any substances deemed illegal or consumed/administered in an illegal manner (ex., prescription drug misuse) under the Controlled Drugs and Substances Act of Canada.
 (C4)